ClayTrader Review 2019

 This is a bad marketing practice.
 If there would be at least an "*" or "1" beside the price would give subcribers the clue, that there are stings attached.

-But at claytrader.com the hidden agenda goes through all products and services.
+But at claytrader.com the "hidden agenda" goes through all products and services.

 And can you see the little blue note at the top "30 day - 100% money back guarantee"?

-Guess what - this is not a 100% money back guarantee.
+But this is not a 100% money back guarantee.
 There are strings attached to get a refund.
 Let's have a look at the current T&C from claytrader.com: